 Also, while we were in LA a very good friend and painting mentor of mine, John Nava, set up an amazing lunch meeting for us with the Director/Curator of the Fisher Museum of Art and the Director of the USC Shoah Foundation.
 They both agreed to help out with the painting series, and also wanted to talk about creating an exhibition for the paintings at the USC Fisher Museum of Art in the Spring of 2019.

-Since then I have been hard at work developing the Eleven Survivors of Auschwitz painting, through digital paintings and sketches.
-It is going to be 18 feet by 8 feet high and consist of five acrylic mirror panels pulled together.
+Since then I developing the Eleven Survivors of Auschwitz painting, through digital paintings and sketches.
+It is be 18 feet by 8 feet high and consist of five acrylic mirror panels pulled together.
 The process has been exciting and the logistics are much more involved than I thought they would be.
 I’ve been documenting the challenges, stories, progress and the entire process on patreon.com/davidkassan, to create a community around this series of paintings and each Survivor’s story.

 My approach to the work I create is more conceptional and is based on my intention first.
 I try not to think of my work as having a style; it just is what it is.
 Oil paint, like skin, is translucent, so it’s the perfect medium for capturing humanity.
 I want painting surfaces that are layered with the history of its making, mimicking the experience that our skin receives as our barrier to the world.